 987839088534212

-Although you are interested in learning more, you’ve realized how difficult it is to find the information you need.
-Besides, you have a lot of other things to do than research this.
+If you have, you’ve likely realized just how difficult it can be to find the information you need.
+Besides, you have plenty of other things to do other than researching minimum nurse staffing requirements by state.

-But lucky for you — we did the research for you
+Lucky for you — we did the research for you!

-Use this blog post to learn more about nurse-to-patient ratios and how they can affect the quality of care.
+Keep reading to find out more about nurse-patient ratios by state and the impact they can have on the quality of care.

 nursing ratios

-States with nurse-to-patient ratios vary significantly, with some states having policies in place to enforce staffing ratios.
+States that do have average nurse-to-patient ratios vary significantly, with some states having policies in place to enforce staffing ratios.

 California

-California is currently the only state with mandated nurse-to-patient ratios, which can vary based on the nursing specialty.
+At this time, California is the only state with mandated nurse-patient ratios that vary based on the nursing specialty.

 For example, some specific nursing ratios in California include: